News | Young Adults | Centro Católico | Children | Teens

 Fish Fry Fridays

-The Knights of Columbus popular Fish Fry dinners are returning every Friday during Lent - February 16 - March 22, from 6:30 p.m. - 8:00 p.m. in McDonough Hall.
+The Knights of Columbus popular Fish Fry dinners are returning every Friday during Lent - February 20 - March 27, from 6:30 PM - 7:30 PM in McDonough Hall.
 Let the Knights take care of dinner on Fridays!
-Choose from fried cod fillets, grilled salmon, fried whole tilapia, and baked shrimp.
-Each entrée is accompanied by an array of sides - French fries, cole slaw, rice (arroz), lentils, strawberry salsa (for the salmon), and hush puppies.
+Choose from fried cod fillets, grilled salmon, baked shrimp, and new this year - fish and shrimp tacos!
+Each entrée is accompanied by an array of sides.
 The Knights will also serve wine and beer, with donations to offset the costs appreciated.
-Each meal is $15; online pre-orders or "walk-ups" are equally welcome.
-Visit www.hsccatl.com/rsvp to sign up.
+Each meal is $15 for adults; online pre-orders or "walk-ups" are equally welcome.
+Visit the Knight's website to sign up.

 Every Week During Lent